Grulfen/game_of_life/README.md

-game_of_life
+Game of_Life
 ============

-Conways game of life in python
+Conways game of life in python 3